tsamb/oink-tweeter/README.md

 You can stop your server by pressing `ctrl-c` in your terminal.
 If you run your server with the `ruby appname.rb` command, you'll need to stop and restart your server anytime you make changes to your code.

 If you want to be able to automatically reload code without stopping and starting your server, you can `gem install shotgun` and then run `shotgun appname.rb` instead.
 Shotgun will use your newly coded code anytime you make a web request, so you don't have to kill the server and restart it.
+(Note the default port for shotgun is 9393 so your site will be at `localhost:9393`.)

 ## Setting up to interact with Twitter
 You'll need three things before you can use the Twitter API with your app: